georgberecz/rebuild-changed-entrypoints-webpack-plugin/README.md

 This plugin was written to speed up the build process for the development setup in a gulp environment.
 For development we use `gulp.watch` to rebuild according files.
 However, the watcher does not know about entrypoints and their corresponding dependencies.

-There might be other use cases, where this plugin makes sense: e.g. when
+However, there might be other use cases, where this plugin makes sense.

-This plugin probably does not make sense, when you use the webpack-dev-server.
+This plugin probably **does not** make sense, when you use the webpack-dev-server.